-Sweden initiated in 2009 a work to improve the designs of the metier sampling programmes taking the outcomes of WKACCU, WKMERGE, WKPICS and SGPIDS into account.
-This work continued in 2015 and includes identification of proper sampling frames, probability based ways to select primary sampling units and documentation of non-responses.
+In 2009 Sweden initiated work to improve the designs of the metier sampling programmes taking into account the outcomes of WKACCU, WKMERGE, WKPICS and SGPIDS into account.
+This work continued in 2016 and includes identification of proper sampling frames, probability based ways to select primary sampling units and documentation of non-responses.
 At the same time we are trying to sort out some of the logistical problems that arise from the new more statistically sound sampling designs.
 The new designs will improve the possibilities to evaluate possible bias and thereby also accuracy.